AmanRathore-1/Lead-Management-backend-/README.md

 ---

 ## 🚀 Features
+- Uses jwtToken for CreateLead and GetLeadByid Routes to generta and validate tokens
 - Create new leads with validation (`express-validator`)
 - Fetch all leads or a single lead by ID
 - Update lead details (status, interest, etc.)